wessenstam/adr-sdr-iae/prism/prism.rst

 Setup User VM Network with IPAM ...............................

-Create another network, but this time enable IPAM.
+Create another network, but this time enable IPAM (IP Address Management).

 #.
 Fill out the following fields and click **Save**: